Quantum-Optics-LKB/NLSE/README.md

     if n % 100 == 0:
         print(n)
 ```

 Notice that since the class instance is passed to the callback, you have access to all of the classes attributes.
 Be mindful however that since the callback is running in the main solver loop, this function should not be called too often in order to not slow down the execution too much.

 #### Propagation

 The `out_field` method is the main function of the code that propagates the field for an arbitrary distance from an initial state `E_in` from z=0 (assumed to be the begining of the non linear medium) up to a specified distance z.
 This function simply works by iterating the spectral solver scheme i.e :

+- (If precision is `'double'` apply real space terms)
 - Fourier transforming the field
 - Applying the laplacian operator (multiplication by a constant matrix)
 - Inverse Fourier transforming the field
 - Applying all real space terms (potential, losses and interactions)
-- (Optional : Applying the first three steps again)

-The `precision` argument allows to switch between applicating the laplacian in a single multiplication (`"single"`), or applying a "half" laplacian before and after computing the effect of losses, potential and interactions (`"double"`).
+The `precision` argument allows to switch between applicating the nonlinear terms in a single multiplication (`"single"`), or applying a "half" nonlinear term before and after computing the effect of losses, potential and interactions (`"double"`).
 The numerical error is $\mathcal{O}(\delta z)$ in the first case and $\mathcal{O}(\delta z^3)$ in the second case at the expense of two additional FFT's and another matrix multiplication (essentially doubling the runtime).\
 The propagation step $\delta z$ is chosen to be the minimum between `1e-5` the Rayleigh length of the beam or `2.5e-2` $z_{NL}=\frac{1}{k_0 n_2 I}$, but this can be hand tuned to reach desired speed or precision by setting the `delta_z` attribute.

 #### Simulation of phase or intensity masks

 A convenience function `slm` allows to simulate the application of a phase mask or intensity mask using a SLM or DMD of pixel pitch `d_slm` of the screen.
 This function resizes the picture to match the simulation pixel size.

 #### Initial state modelling

-We wrote two functions that allow to generate SLM phase patterns for initial fluid of light engineering : `flatTop_super` and `flatTop_tur`.
+In the `__main__` function, we wrote two functions that allow to generate SLM phase patterns for initial fluid of light engineering : `flatTop_super` and `flatTop_tur`.
 They allow to generate either two counterstreaming shearing (`super`) or colliding (`tur`) components.\
-The documentation describes all the tuning knobs of theses functions.
+The documentation describes all the tuning knobs of these functions.

 #### Example

 A small example is defined in the `main` function of [`nlse.py`](nlse.py).\
 We first create a `NLSE` instance for our simulation with the physical parameters of our experiment :

 ```python
 trans = 0.5
 n2 = -1.9e-9